elabftw/elabdoc/doc/install-oldschool.rst

     git clone -b |release| --depth 1 https://github.com/elabftw/elabftw.git

 The `--depth 1` option is to avoid downloading the whole history.

+The `-b` option is to specify the latest release tag.

 .. tip:: If you cannot connect, it's probably the proxy setting missing; try one of these two commands: